 The Whistler Blackcomb snow school abides with the British Columbia minimum wage, as all employees in British Columbia are entitled to be paid minimum wage.

-So for those that are joining us on the Internship program – you should expect that your starting wage with WB will be CAD$13.50 per hour.
+So for those that are joining us on the Internship program – you should expect that your starting wage with WB will be CAD$20 per hour.

-The more certifications or education credits you have, the higher your wage.
+The more certifications in skiing or other sports as well as any education credits you have, the higher your wage.

 Happy learning … or should I say earning!